jnozzi/cocoadev.com/markdown/ReleasingNSWindowControllerWhenWindowCloses.md

 This will let the object go through a normal deallocation cycle.
 But I have never had to do this with objects loaded from a NIB, since delegation objects typically don't retain the delegate object.
-(Unless you are doing something else.) �General/TimothyHatcher
+(Unless you are doing something else.) �TimothyHatcher

 ----

 I am, I am binding to File's Owner, and objects bound to are retained.

 Each time an object (in the Nib) is bound to File's Owner, it will get an extra retain.
-So when releasing the File's Owner (i.e. the General/NSWindowController), there will still be a high retain count for each object in the Nib bound to it.
+So when releasing the File's Owner (i.e. the NSWindowController), there will still be a high retain count for each object in the Nib bound to it.

 ----

 Binding as-in Panther's new IB feature?
 Or IB connections?
-I have no experience with the former, but if this is what happens with binds it sure presents an interesting coding conundrum. �General/TimothyHatcher
+I have no experience with the former, but if this is what happens with binds it sure presents an interesting coding conundrum. �TimothyHatcher

 ----